Signal Processing Based Deep Learning for Blind Symbol Decoding and Modulation Classification: Dual Path Network (DPN)

 Since the outputs are heterogeneous, each output has its own loss function as defined in Table~\ref{tbl:loss}.
 For the modulation type, the classifier was trained using the categorical crossentropy loss.
 For the frequency and timing predictions, we used the mean absolute error and the mean square error respectively.
 A natural choice for $\b{z}_1$ is the mean squared error (MSE) loss defined as $\frac{1}{N_r}\|\b{z}_1 - \widehat{\b{z}}_1\|^2 = \frac{1}{N_r} (\widehat{\b{z}}_1^H\widehat{\b{z}}_1 + \b{z}^H_1 \b{z}_1 - 2 \widehat{\b{z}}_1^H \b{z}_1 )$, where $(\cdot)^H$ denotes the hermitian operator.
 However, this choice penalizes constant phase offsets, and thus violates our design consideration for phase ambiguity.
 To avoid penalizing constant phase offsets, we used the modified loss shown in Table~\ref{tbl:loss} for $L_2$ and $L_3$.
 It is easy to verify that $\widehat{\b{z}}_1$ and $\widehat{\b{z}}_1 e^{j\phi}$ for any phase $\phi$ would yield the same loss.
-Note that the proposed loss does not address frequency offsets, which are time varying phase offsets.
-Residual frequency errors from the first stage given by $(\widehat{f}_0-f_0)$ lead to an increase in the proposed loss.
+Note that the modified loss used in $L_2$ and $L_3$ is still sensitive to residual frequency offsets $(\widehat{f}_0-f_0)$, which are time varying phase offsets.

-To support the feature combining along the feature path, DPN is trained simultaneously as a single network with a loss $L=\sum_{k=0}^5 c_k L_{k}$, for some weights $c_k$.
+To support the feature combining along the feature path, DPN is trained simultaneously as a single network with a loss $L=\sum_{k=1}^6 c_k L_{k}$, for some weights $c_k$.
 This implies that the gradients for a given NN backpropagate from all the subsequent outputs.
 For instance, the weights of the first feature extractor (generating $\b{g_0}$) are trained using gradients from all the outputs not just $\widehat{f}_0$.
 This makes the weights of each NN along the feature path optimized to minimize the total loss and not the loss of a specific output.